glotzerlab/gsd/doc/file-level-design.rst

-File level
+File layer
 ==========

 .. highlight:: c

-*General simulation data* file-level design and rationale.
-These are notes written during the initial design of GSD.
+General simulation data (GSD) **file layer** design and rationale.
+These use cases and design specifications define the low level GSD file format.
-They serve as background information and an explanation for the design.
-They are not intended to be a detailed specification.
-See *TODO ref* for full specifications.

 Use-cases
 ---------

 * capabilities
     * efficiently store many frames of data from simulation runs
     * high performance file read and write
     * support arbitrary chunks of data in each frame (position, orientation, type, etc...)